Production Cost Report

 This study presents a techno-economic analysis of Epichlorohydrin production from propylene and chlorine in the United States.
 In this process, propylene is subjected to an acetoxylation reaction, followed by hydrolysis, generating allyl alcohol, which is then chlorinated, yielding glycerol dichlorohydrins.
 Finally, the glycerol dichlorohydrins generated are reacted with calcium hydroxide, yielding Epichlorohydrin.

-The cost analyses presented in the report ECH E22A target a 110 kta (kilometric tons per annum) United States-based plant.
+The cost analyses presented in this report target a 110 kta (kilo metric ton per annum per annum) United States-based plant.
 For those interested in cost analyses considering other plant capacities and/or locations, Intratec offers a customized analysis as an optional feature.

 Epichlorohydrin Production from Glycerol and Hydrogen Chloride